Trap–neuter–return: Purported reductions in population over time

 Introgression, particularly of intact cats, has been noted to be a barrier to decreasing cat populations over time through TNR efforts.
 It has become apparent that while the TNR process can reduce or limit the growth rate of the colony through reproduction, it may not reduce the population numbers if it is the sole method of intervention.
 Population reduction occurs primarily through adoptions of non-feral cats, natural death or euthanasia of sick animals, and disappearance or emigration of cats.
 TNR works together with these factors to reduce reproduction and thus to minimize replacement of animals lost from the colony.
 Other factors such as immigration of cats from surrounding areas can counteract its effect.
 Thus, the impact of TNR interventions on unowned cat populations can be complex, and ongoing management of colonies becomes an important component in optimizing reductions in the cat population.

-The "kill" or "no-kill" debate (euthanasia)
+Euthanasia debate

-TNR is often presented to public officials and policymakers as a viable alternative to lethal methods with several benefits.
+TNR advocates and opponents have different views on what constitutes a successful TNR program.
+Advocates use broad definitions of success, other than reductions in cat populations, such as claims of lower euthanasia rates, healthier feral cats, and cost savings for animal shelters.
+Wildlife conservationists and others who oppose TNR say that the only grounds for claiming a TNR program successful would be provable reduction and elimination of the feral cat population.